sloshy/fs2-es/microsite/docs/docs/eventstate.md

 To that end, `EventState` is a common abstraction to help you manage best practices for dealing with event-sourced state.
 You can create one empty, or with an initial value, and then apply events and streams to them to modify their state.
 The only way to modify their state is via events, and there is no other way to do so.
-In this way it is more restricted than `cats.effect.concurrent.Ref`, which you might already be using for mutable state, as it enforces this model.
+In this way it is more restricted than `cats.effect.concurrent.Ref`, which you might already be using for mutable state, as it enforces this event-driven model.

 ```scala mdoc:compile-only
 trait EventState[F[_], E, A] {